 Show time.
 Hey, could you do me a favor and feed Pokey?
-Here's the key.
-Er...if you could get a chance to walk him.
+And...if you could get a chance to walk him.
 He'll pee on the carpet eventually if you don't.
 The leash is on the piano.
-He hands McKay the key with the long chain.
+Here's the key to the apartment.